The only way to stand out from the crowd of competition in the market is to build a brand. It applies to both businesses and individuals.

 Step 1: Identify Your Niche

 For any business, identifying the niche is crucial.
 Most businesses would have recognized the niche even before starting.
-But the common mistake by many companies would not to stick with a niche or focus on multiple niches.
+But the common mistake by many companies is not to stick with a niche or focus on multiple niches.

 Riches are in the niches.
 Businesses need to identify their micro/macro niche to build a brand.